Edward Neurosciences Institute

-Persistent back pain lasting over six weeks can be due to a more serious condition and can be accompanied by leg pain and, sometimes, even weakness.
+Persistent back pain lasting more than six weeks can be due to a more serious condition and can be accompanied by leg pain, numbness, tingling, and sometimes, even weakness.
 Persistent back problems often require surgery.

 Persistent back and leg pain can be caused by many different problems in the spine, but the most common causes include lumbar disc herniation, degenerative disc disease and spinal instability such as spondylolisthesis.
 In older patients, osteoarthritis, spinal stenosis and other degenerative conditions are more common.

 What if I need surgery for my neck or back pain?

 Most people are able to successfully treat their back problems without surgery.
 People who need surgery may rest assured that the surgeons on staff at the Edward Neurosciences Institute use the latest technology to provide the safest and most effective results.